Tim & Friends: Guests and Guest Hosts

+Cancellation

+On March 27, 2023, Micallef announced that April 11 would be the show's final episode, as he would be moving on to host the weeknight/early morning edition of Sportsnet Central, beginning at the start of the 2023 Stanley Cup playoffs.

 Ratings

 During its first month re-launched as a dedicated television program, the show grew Sportsnet's audience by 19% in the 5 to 7 p.m.
 ET timeslot year-over-year.
 In its second full month on the air, the show experienced an 18% increase in viewership and became the most-watched sports program in the country during the 6–7 p.m.
 ET timeslot (beating TSN's SportsCentre).
 On September 22, 2015, The Globe and Mail reported that the show was attracting more than 100,000 viewers.
 Two months later, it was reported that Tim & Sid was outpacing TSN's Off the Record (which had recently been cancelled as a part of cuts by the network) as the most-watched sports program in Canada between the 5 p.m. and 7 p.m. hours.